Herbicidal warfare: Types of herbicides

 The United States had technical military symbols for herbicides that have since been replaced by the more common color code names derived from the banding on shipping drums.
 The US further distinguished between tactical herbicides, which were to be used in combat operations and commercial herbicides, which used in and around military bases, etc.

 In 1966 the United States Defense Department claimed that herbicides used in Vietnam were not harmful to people or the environment.
 In 1972 it was advised that a known impurity precluded the use of these herbicides in Vietnam and all remaining stocks should be returned home.
 In 1977 the United States Air Force destroyed its stocks of Agent Orange 200 miles west of Johnston Island on the incinerator ship M/T Vulcanus.
 The impurity, 2,3,7,8-tetrachlorodibenzo-p-dioxin (TCDD) was a suspected carcinogen that may have affected the health of over 17,000 United States servicemen, 4,000 Australians, 1,700 New Zealanders, Koreans, countless Vietnamese soldiers and civilians, and with over 40,000 children of veterans possibly suffering birth defects from herbicidal warfare.

 Decades later the lingering problem of herbicidal warfare remains as a dominant issue of United States-Vietnam relations.
-In 2003, a coalition of Vietnamese survivors and long-term victims of Agent Orange sued a number of American-based and multinational chemical corporations for damages related to the manufacture and use of the chemical.
-A federal judge rejected the suit, claiming that the plaintiff's claim of direct responsibility was invalid.
+In 2004, a coalition of Vietnamese survivors and long-term victims of Agent Orange sued a number of American-based and multinational chemical corporations for damages related to the manufacture and use of the chemical.
+A federal judge rejected the suit, claiming that the plaintiff's claim of direct responsibility was invalid due to it not being recognized as a poison in the legal sense at the time, thus the U.S. was not prohibited from using it as a herbicide.